TERMS AND CONDITIONS OF SERVICE

 PCN will only refund a customer in the event of their account having a credit balance.

-When cancelling any service with PCN you are required to supply one calendar months written notice, unless otherwise specified in contract for certain SLA and other services.
+When cancelling a month to month service with PCN you are required to supply one calendar months notice in writing, on a signed letter.
+Fixed term services agreed in writing can only be canceled in the above manner after the term as expired.
 Examples are given: Should notice of cancellation be given on 1 October, the customer will be required to pay for both October and November months.
 If notice of cancellation be given on 15th October, the customer will be required to pay for both October and November months.
 If notice of cancellation be given on 31 October, the customer will be required to pay for October and November months.
 One calendar months notice means that services will still run for the current month as well as the next month.

 Notice of cancellation can only be given via FAX to 086 639 8620 or email to firstname.lastname@example.org.
 On the cancellation letter the customer must include the customer code (on any of our invoices) and a copy of the customers ID.